 About Onyx

-Onyx is a female German Shorthaired Pointer over 9 years old.
+Onyx is a female German Shorthaired Pointer almost 10 years old.
 Carefully selected as a great representative of her breed, Linda decided to make her part of their program.
 Linda has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great level